-Modern Slavery Act 2015 Statement
+Modern Slavery Act Statement

 Our Company Handbook sets out the overall standards and commitments towards ethical conduct, anti-corruption and legal compliance.
 These standards extend to our suppliers, partners, agents, directors, employees and subcontractors.

-Our organisation and our supply chain
+Our Organisation and our Supply Chain

 We have a zero tolerance to slavery and human trafficking.
-We will not tolerate any such activities within our own operations or within our supply chain and are committed to taking appropriate steps to ensure that everyone who works for WaveCrest – in any capacity, anywhere in the world — benefits from a working environment in which their fundamental rights and freedoms are respected.
+We will not tolerate any such activities within our own operations or within our supply chain, and are committed to taking appropriate steps to ensure that everyone who works for Wavecrest — in any capacity, anywhere in the world — benefits from a working environment in which their fundamental rights and freedoms are respected.

 Monitoring, Compliance and Training